graupnej/GroupIWord2Vec.jl/README.md

 ### Example Functions

-Now that a model is loaded the functions of this package can be used to work wih the embedding vectors.
+Now that a model is loaded the functions of this package can be used to work with the embedding vectors.

 - ``get_word2vec()``: Retrieves the embedding vector corresponding to a given word.